gugucode/hardware-firewall-dedicated/getting-help.md

 When using the forums to ask a question, tag your question so that it is seen by the IBM Cloud development teams.

-* If you have technical questions about the Hardware Firewall (Dedicated), post your question on [Stack Overflow](https://stackoverflow.com/search?q=hardware-firewalls+ibm-cloud) and tag your question with "hardware-firewalls" and "ibm-cloud".
+* If you have technical questions about the Hardware Firewall (Dedicated), post your question on [Stack Overflow](https://stackoverflow.com/search?q=hardware-firewalls+ibm-bluemix) and tag your question with "hardware-firewalls" and "ibm-bluemix".
-* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/hardware-firewalls.html?smartspace=ibm-cloud) forum.
-Include the "hardware-firewalls" and "ibm-cloud" tags.
+* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/hardware-firewalls.html?smartspace=bluemix) forum.
+Include the "hardware-firewalls" and "bluemix" tags.

 See [Getting help](https://console.bluemix.net/docs/support/index.html#getting-help) for more details about using the forums.